nuochong/nativescript-vue-extend/README.md

 ## Explorer Context Menu Page Creation

-Right-click on the folder and select "Add Vue File"
+Right-click the folder, select "Add Vue File", and enter the file name.

 ## How to use?